5237-mests/fraud-detection/README.md

-# fraud-detection
+# Fraud Detection Project (KAIM Week 8&9)

-Improved detection of fraud cases for e-commerce and bank transactions.
+Detecting fraud in e-commerce and bank transactions using ML.